George Charles Spencer-Churchill, 8th Duke of Marlborough1

 Consanguinity Index=0.0%

-Lt.-Col. Lord William Leslie de la Poer Beresford, V.C. was the son of John de la Poer Beresford, 4th Marquess of Waterford and Christiana Leslie.1 He was born on 20 July 1847.
-He married Lillian Warren Price, daughter of Commodore Cicero Price, on 30 April 1895.1 He died on 28 December 1900 at Deepdene, Dorking, Surrey, England, from perotinitis.1 He was buried on 3 January 1901 at Clonegarn, Curraghmore, County Limerick, Ireland.1
+Lt.-Col. Lord William Leslie de la Poer Beresford, V.C. was born on 20 July 1847.2 He was the son of John de la Poer Beresford, 4th Marquess of Waterford and Christiana Leslie.2,1 He married Lillian Warren Price, daughter of Commodore Cicero Price, on 30 April 1895.1 He died on 28 December 1900 at age 53 at Deepdene, Dorking, Surrey, EnglandG, from perotinitis.1 He was buried on 3 January 1901 at Clonegarn, Curraghmore, County Limerick, IrelandG.1

 Citations